 Korean diets have become popular worldwide due to their slimming properties.
 However, it’s best not to confuse their basic principles with dangerous “miracle diets“, because they’re very different things.

 Unfortunately, due to the worldwide boom of Korean food, many diet plans are too strict.
-However, they do give results, they still lack certain nutrients.
+However, although they do yield results, they still lack certain nutrients.
 Therefore, before following any diet plan, it’s important to seek advice from a dietician to see if a certain diet is appropriate for your age, health, and weight.

 In general, some of the “secrets” from this cuisine should be included into any healthy and balanced diet.
-Below are further details on their most important secrets.

 High vegetable consumption